 In the SEMA/RI capacity zone, the qualified resources were insufficient to meet the zone’s local sourcing requirement.
 As a result, bidding never opened in this zone, and the tariff’s administrative pricing provisions regarding insufficient competition were triggered.
 Under these rules, new resources in the SEMA/RI capacity zone will be paid at the auction starting price of $17.728/kW-month, and existing resources in the zone will be paid $11.08/kW-month.

-shows, by resource type, the amounts of new capacity procured during all the FCAs.
+Table 4-5 shows, by resource type, the amounts of new capacity procured during all the FCAs.
 FCA #9 attracted investment in new resources that help address New England’s resource needs.
 As a result of using the systemwide sloped demand curve, the ISO procured 34,695 MW, which is 506 MW greater than the net ICR requirement of 34,189 MW.
-FCA #9 procured new generating units totaling 1,060 MW, which included a 725 MW dual-fuel unit and two 45 MW units in Connecticut, and a new 195 MW peaking power plant in SEMA/RI. shows the decline of total active demand resource capacity in recent FCAs.
+FCA #9 procured new generating units totaling 1,060 MW, which included a 725 MW dual-fuel unit and two 45 MW units in Connecticut, and a new 195 MW peaking power plant in SEMA/RI.
+Table 4-6 shows the decline of total active demand resource capacity in recent FCAs.